 Wilderness camping is allowed, but no facilities are provided.

 Fires should be used sparingly, as they are among the most serious visual impacts in the backcountry.
-Always carry a stove.
-Use it for most if not all of your cooking needs and only build a fire when it is safe and will not cause further damage or deplete wood supplies.
-While campfires are allowed and campfire rings are provided at each campsite, we encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using campstoves instead.
+Always carry a stove and use it for most if not all of your cooking needs.
+Only build a fire when it is safe and will not cause further damage or deplete wood supplies.

 There are opportunities for canoeing or kayaking in this park.